-Ethical practice; the student will develop a further understanding of the place of ethics and above under learning outcomes.
+Indicative content: During clinical practice students will begin to practice the skills outlined above under learning outcomes.
 At first these skills will be practised with close supervision and support, but increasingly the students will be encouraged to formulate their own decisions regarding the diagnosis and treatment and the progress of the patient's healing and recovery.
 Their judgements must then be checked with the clinical supervisor before action is taken.
 Students will also be expected to contribute to discussions on case histories.